Center for International Education – Education Abroad

 Students who will be commuting to campus by car MUST purchase a commuter parking permit.
 Policies and designated parking lots can be found through Parking Management.
 (Note: Students are not permitted to park in the surrounding neighborhoods.
 They will get ticketed!)
 The campus has plenty of parking for commuter students, but prime spots fill up quickly.
 Be sure to budget extra travel time for days when you have to walk from a further lot.

 Places for students to study and relax on campus include the University Center, the Nest, The Underground, the Hurley Convergence Center, Simpson Library, Blackstone Coffee, and any of the academic building lounges.
-The commuter lounge is located on the first floor of the University Center (Room 114A) and is equipped with a microwave, fridge, sink, TV, lockers, and couches.
+The commuter lounge is located on the third floor of the University Center and is equipped with a microwave, fridge, sink, TV, lockers, and couches.
 The LINK Lounge between Mason and Randolph Halls is also accessible to commuters 24/7 by EagleOne card.

 Your UMW email is the channel for official and critical information from the University.
 It is your responsibility to check your UMW email regularly.
 All students (including commuters) are also given a campus mailbox in the Woodard Hall post office, which you are encouraged to check often.
 This is where your parking pass will be delivered at the beginning of the semester.
 Student mailbox numbers and combinations may be found in Banner SSB under the “Personal Information” tab.